roytang/blog/content/posts/2007/09/lorwyn-planeswalkers.md

 ][1]

-; I&'ll talk about planeswalkers first.
+; I'll talk about planeswalkers first.
 Each planeswalker is rare and has 3 abilities: a normal attack, a special move, and a finishing move.

 **